-Héroux-Devtek's principal customers are the U.S. Air Force and Navy and OEMs such as Goodrich and Lockheed-Martin.
-In fiscal 2011, sales to these principal customers represented approximately 46% of the Corporation's total sales.
+Héroux-Devtek's principal customers are the U.S. Air Force, the U.S. Navy and OEMs such as Goodrich, Lockheed Martin and Bombardier.
+In fiscal 2012, sales to these principal customers represented approximately 56% of the Corporation's total sales.
 Principal customers are customers for whom the Corporation sales are 10% or more.

-No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2011.
+No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2012.